hengli700/dive-data/_posts/2021-08-11-case-study-i-hypothesis-testing-strategy-optimization.markdown

 ## Acknowledgments
-Udacity Data Scientist Nanodegree program
+Dataset is provided by Udacity Data Scientist Nanodegree program